BHASVIC-CompSci/.github/profile/Guides/makingRepo.md

 # Making a Repository

 ## What is a Repository?

-A repository is a place where you can store your code.
-It is a folder that contains all of your code and files.
-You can create a repository on your computer, or you can create one on GitHub.
-If you create a repository on GitHub, you can then clone it to your computer.
-Cloning a repository means that you are copying the repository from GitHub to your computer.
-You can then make changes to the repository on your computer and push those changes to GitHub.
+A repository is where you store your code.
+You can upload entire projects in one place and it'll keep your file and folder structure.
+This means you can access it in multiple places.

+When setting up a repository you can tailor it towards a particular language or framework (e.g. Unity) which means it will avoid some system files you don't need.
+This makes it a lot simpler than using something like onedrive.

+Follow this guide carefully to help you make your repository.
+You'll only need to do this once at the start of a new project.

 ## Creating a Repository on GitHub

+1.

-To create a repository in the BHASVIC organization, you can create a repository by clicking on the green "New" button on the [BHASVIC organization reposoitory page](https://github.com/orgs/BHASVIC-CompSci/repositories).
+To create a repository in the BHASVIC organization, use the green "New" button on the [BHASVIC organization reposoitory page](https://github.com/orgs/BHASVIC-CompSci/repositories).
 The repository name should be the your username followed by the name of your project.
 EG

     MichealAngelo23-NewProject